Boy in hospital after being hit by vehicle in Moorhead - NewsBreak

 valleynewslive.com

+FARGO, N.D.
+(Valley News Live) - The former top cop in Cass County is speaking out against one of the men gunning to be the next sheriff after weeks of turmoil within the race.
+In a rare move, Paul Laney, who served as the Cass County Sheriff from 2006-2018, took...

-CAIR: Authorities called on to investigate possible bias motive for vandalism at Muslim cemetery in Fargo
+CAIR: Investigate Possible Bias Motive for Vandalism At Muslim Cemetery in Fargo

-FARGO – The Minnesota chapter of the Council on American-Islamic Relations is calling on law enforcement to investigate a possible bias motive for vandalism at a Muslim cemetery in Fargo.
+FARGO, N.D.
+(KVRR) — The Minnesota chapter of the Council on American-Islamic Relations is calling on law enforcement to investigate a possible bias motive for vandalism at a Muslim cemetery in Fargo.
 The incident at the Islamic Society Cemetery was reported to police on Friday.
-Pictures provided by CAIR show vandalism...
+These pictures provided by...

 lakesarearadio.net